SAEONData/seacrifog-api/README.md

 3. Start the app: `npm run start:prod`

 # Configuration
-This is a sample of the environment variables that the app requires to run - specifically in the context of a `.env` file.
+This is a sample of the environment variables that the app requires to run - specifically in the context of a `.env` file (with the default values shown).

 ```
 ALLOWED_ORIGINS=http://localhost:3000,http://localhost:3001
+PORT=3000
 ```